-A Homepage Takeover is a type of roadblock in which the Homepage is filled by ads from one company for a specified time frame.
-This will generally include all ad units on a page as well as a reskin, and will be usually sold on a CPD basis.
+A Homepage Takeover is a type of roadblock in which the Homepage is filled with ads from one company for a specified time frame.
+This will generally include all ad units on a page as well as a reskin and will be usually sold on a CPD basis.

 What it looks like

 This is an example of a homepage takeover:

 Most of the time an HPTO is sold as a Sponsorship deal on a Cost Per Day basis.
 This means that the Homepage Takeover will appear all the time for a set period.
 This is the least effort version of this type of deal, and therefore the most likely to run successfully.